it3xl/git-repo-sync/README.md

 ### Conventional Strategy

+Conventional strategy solves conflicting Git-commits in your favor.
+It limits number of possible operations on your Git-branches for your partner from another remote Git-repository.
+And vice versa.

 Let's call your two synchronized remote Git-repositories as sides.
 Let's agree that every side owns its own prefix for Git-branches.
 Then let's call branches with these prefixes as Conventional branches.

-You can do whatever you want with Conventional branches from the owning side, i.e. repository.
+You can do whatever you want with Conventional branches from your owning side, i.e. repository.
-And you can only do "forward updating commits" and merges from a non-owning side.
+But you can only do "forward updating commits" and merges for non-owned branches from another side.

 ## Required Specification